Busy multi-level school stairwell with students and staff

 Graduate Student Loans

 Loans are a form of financial aid that must be repaid.
 Educational loans have varying fees, interest rates, repayment terms, and/or borrower protections.
-Borrowers must submit a Free Application for Federal Student Aid (FAFSA) and meet eligibility requirements to receive loans.
+Borrowers must submit a Free Application for Federal Student Aid, the FAFSA, and meet eligibility requirements to receive loans.

 Interest rate and loan fees for the year are determined annually on July 1.